-Writing is an art which is necessary to be gripped by the people of every age.
-In this article, the importance of writing skills for students and for the writers have been discussed.
+Writing is an art that people of every age must grip.
+In this article, the importance of writing skills for students and writers has been discussed.

 - 2 Explanation of term Writing Skill: